Create A WebView-free Blog App with React Native Render HTML, Part III

 If you have any question or remarks regarding this tutorial, you're welcome in our Discord channel.

-Tap To Scroll FeatureScroller
+Tap To Scroll Feature#

-Class#
+The Scroller Class#

-The We'll put all the scrolling logic in a Scroller
+We'll put all the scrolling logic in a Scroller class that we'll later use with hooks.

-Create this new file: utils/Scroller.ts
+Create this new file: utils/Scroller.ts:

 Below is a summary of each member in this class.